vcflib/vcflib/doc/vcf2fasta.md

 ```

+options:
+    -f, --reference REF     Use this reference when decomposing samples.
+    -p, --prefix PREFIX     Affix this output prefix to each file, none by default
+    -P, --default-ploidy N  Set a default ploidy for samples which do not have information in the first record (2).

 Outputs sample_seq:N.fa for each sample, reference sequence, and chromosomal copy N in [0,1... ploidy].
 Each sequence in the fasta file is named using the same pattern used for the file name, allowing them to be combined.